djjrip/gg-loop-platform/replit.md

 # GG Loop - Gaming Rewards Platform

 ## Overview
-GG Loop is a web platform that enables gamers to earn real-world rewards through a subscription model.
-It features a performance-based points economy, a tiered rewards catalog, leaderboards, and achievement tracking to incentivize engagement and reward player skill.
-The platform aims to bridge the gap between gaming achievements and tangible value, offering a unique value proposition for dedicated gamers.
+GG Loop is a web platform designed to reward gamers with real-world value through a subscription-based model.
+It integrates a performance-based points economy, a tiered rewards catalog, leaderboards, and achievement tracking to boost engagement and recognize player skill.
+The platform's core vision is to transform gaming achievements into tangible rewards, providing a unique proposition for dedicated gamers and aspiring content creators.

-**Sustainable Economics (100:1 Point Ratio):**
-- **Point-to-Dollar Conversion**: 100 points = $1 in reward value
-- **Tier Structure**: Basic ($5/mo), Pro ($12/mo), Elite ($25/mo)
-- **Monthly Earning Caps** (prevents users from exceeding subscription value):
-  - Basic: 400 points max ($4 in rewards) = $1 profit (20% margin)
-  - Pro: 800 points max ($8 in rewards) = $4 profit (33% margin)
-  - Elite: 1500 points max ($15 in rewards) = $10 profit (40% margin)
-- **Tier Multipliers**: Basic 1x, Pro 2x, Elite 3x on all earning activities
-- **Subscription Bonuses**: Basic 100pts/month, Pro 200pts/month, Elite 300pts/month (included in monthly cap)

-## Target User Persona
-**"The Struggling Streamer" - Core User Profile:**
-- **Demographics**: 18-30 years old, passionate gamer, aspiring content creator
-- **Pain Points**:
-  - Streams to 5-50 viewers, minimal Twitch revenue
-  - Spends $50-100/month on gaming subscriptions/items, gets no financial return
-  - Wants to build gaming career but needs income to justify time investment
-  - Lacks credibility/portfolio to attract sponsors or brand deals
-- **What They Need From GG Loop**:
-  - Immediate monetary value from gaming (even small amounts validate their passion)
-  - Public profile to showcase skills and build credibility
-  - Easy sharing of achievements to grow social media presence
-  - Referral income to build community around their brand
-  - Low barrier to entry (free trial, then $5/month)
-  - Path to sponsorships and brand partnerships as they grow
-- **Success Metrics**: Turn $5/month subscription into $30-45/month in rewards = net profit while gaming
+The platform operates on a sustainable economic model with a 100:1 point-to-dollar conversion ratio.
+It offers Basic ($5/month), Pro ($12/month), and Elite ($25/month) subscription tiers, each with specific monthly earning caps, tier multipliers, and subscription bonuses to ensure profitability and provide value.
+The system is designed to allow users to generate a net profit from their gaming activities, addressing the pain points of "struggling streamers" who seek to monetize their passion.

 ## User Preferences
 I prefer detailed explanations.
 I want iterative development.
 Ask before making major changes.
 Do not make changes to the `shared/` folder.
 Do not make changes to the file `design_guidelines.md`.